Image 1 of 3

 MORE INFORMATION

-Damage + Responsibility Clause: Students will be working with real motion picture film and vintage analog equipment.
-Respect for the tools and process is essential.
-While Austin School of Film is not responsible for damages due to misuse.
+Damage + Responsibility Clause: Students will be handling real motion-picture film and vintage analog equipment.
+Respect for the tools, materials, and process is essential.
+While Austin School of Film is not responsible for damages due to misuse, instructors will provide thorough guidance and supervision to ensure a safe and rewarding creative experience.

 HOW CAN I START A PAYMENT PLAN?